 CLASS 1 - Air Cooled Monoshock

-This class is open to all air cooled monoshock bikes that were in production before 1990.
-A couple of exceptions are the Beta Supertrial and Fantic Coach/Clubman which were produced after 1990 but were continuations of the last air cooled bikes as budget alternatives to the then current water cooled range.
+This class is open to all air cooled monoshock bikes that were in production before 1996.
+Although air cooled bike production had effectively finished by 1990 making way for the water cooled bikes, a couple of exceptions are the Beta Supertrial and Fantic Coach/Clubman which were produced alongside their watercooled bikes as budget alternatives up to 1996.

 Machines should maintain the original silhouette as of the date of manufacture.